ManiCM-fast/ManiCM/README.md

     This will generate demonstrations for the `hammer` task in Adroit environment.
 The data will be saved in `3D-Diffusion-Policy/data/` folder automatically.

-2. Train and evaluate a policy with behavior cloning.
+2. Train and evaluate a teacher policy with behavior cloning.
 For example:
     ```bash
     # bash scripts/train_policy.sh config_name task_name addition_info seed gpu_id
     bash scripts/train_policy.sh dp3 adroit_hammer 0603 0 0
     ```
     This will train a DP3 policy on the `hammer` task in Adroit environment using point cloud modality.
 By default we **save** the ckpt (optional in the script).
+During training, teacher's model takes ~10G gpu memory and ~4 hours on an Nvidia 4090 GPU.

 3. Move teacher's ckpt.
 For example:
     ```bash